LukaszW-226014/Tomatorro/README.md

-Android game app with using LibGDX
+Android game app with using LibGDX ver. alpha0